mortendahl/mortendahl.github.io/_drafts/kalami.md

             exit 1
 ```

 The only thing missing now is how to compile everything.
 This is not completely straight-forward since the lexer and the parser are referencing each other, and as a result we must execute the compilation commands in the specific order as seen in file compile.sh.
-Doing so will produce the kalamiparsing binary which we can tell to either load a programme from a file through
+Doing so will produce the kalamiparsing binary which we can tell to either load a program from a file through

 ./kalamiparsing < "inputfile"
 or run “interactively” by simply executing

 ./kalamiparsing
-and typing a programme directly into it (ending with an EOF signal by pressing control + d).
+and typing a program directly into it (ending with an EOF signal by pressing control + d).

-In the next post we’ll look at how we may evaluate an in-memory Kalami programme in order to find a satisfying guess; as mentioned previously this requires something slightly more involved than a trivial brute-force.
+In the next post we’ll look at how we may evaluate an in-memory Kalami program in order to find a satisfying guess; as mentioned previously this requires something slightly more involved than a trivial brute-force.

 # Working with the Syntax Tree

-While the grammar from the previous post on parsing puts some restrictions on the form of a valid Kalami programme, it doesn’t reject all invalid programmes.
+While the grammar from the previous post on parsing puts some restrictions on the form of a valid Kalami program, it doesn’t reject all invalid programs.
 In particular, it doesn’t ensure that all variables are bound (declared) before use.
 Defining a simple type system to check for this is straight forward, but will also serve to illustrate how easy it is to work with an abstract syntax tree in Caml.

-To quickly illustrate the problem, consider programmes such as:
+To quickly illustrate the problem, consider programs such as:

 ```
 if x == 5 then accept else reject